-What started as a general Baja California road trip, became a whale watching tour as I grow my addiction for the whales after my first sight in Cabo Pulmo.
+What started as a general Baja California road trip, became a whale-watching tour as I grow my addiction to the whales after my first sight in Cabo Pulmo.

 Also, you will find all the possible insider tips from my experience and alternative options that you might want to choose.

 It’s indeed a full guide about Baja with links to other related posts to elaborate on a specific topic.

 After reading this post, you will be ready for your road trip in Baja California Sur.

 Before renting a car, you might want to check out my post on the honest truth about renting a car in Mexico

 In a hurry?
 Here is the short version of my 14-day itinerary in Baja California Sur

 - Day 1 – Arrival, car pick up, and drive to Santiago in the Sierra de la Laguna

 - Day 2 – Hiking in the Sierra de la Laguna and drive to Cabo Pulmo